ucsb-cs148-s21/t7-local-network-file-transfer/docs/MANUAL.md

 Loft's purpose is to provide multiple devices on the same local connection with a simple method to move files amongst each other.
 The method is wireless, but does not involve an intermediate cloud storage platform (Google Drive, Dropbox, etc) or the cloud at all.

+## Intended Audience 👨‍👩‍👧‍👦 ##
+The motivation behind creating Loft was to satisfy a typical need that a college student may have: transferring homework assignments.

+>Andrew needs to transfer a homework file he has scanned or annotated on his mobile device to his
+>computer in order to submit it.
+Unfortunately he does not have a USB cable, AirDrop compatibility, or
+>a fast internet connection.
+Loft is an ideal solution.

+But beyond students, anyone who just needs a simple solution to move files between devices on the same network is also a member of Loft's intended audience.

 ## Sending and Receiving Files from the Native UI ##
 Select `Start Connection` to begin sending and receiving files.
 Use the `Select Files…` button to select files to send.
 When finished, use the `Done Transferring` button to close Loft.
 Files received from the Web UI can be seen by selecting the `Open Downloads` button.
 If the `Select Files…` button is grayed out, you must restart Loft. **Do not leave Loft running while not in use.**